jenmwa/jenmwa/README.md

 🌍 I'm situated in Karlstad, Sweden.

+⚡ Acout me! <br>
-⚡ Fun facts: I'm the Captain of Mikkeller Running Club Karlstad but I'm not a runner...
+I'm the Captain of Mikkeller Running Club Karlstad but I'm not a runner...
  And.
 I do have a university degree in James Bond knowledge...